andrew1007/mrfa-demo/article/part1.md

 export default applyState(mappedState)(TableRows);
 ```

-This design allows unoptimized operations to have virtually no performance-related consequences.
-The flame graph shows a miniscule 0.7ms render speed.
+This design allows rerenders to constantly fire with no performance penalties.
+The flame graph shows a miniscule 0.7 ms render speed.

 ![performance of click all checkbox using unoptimized app](../images/table-rows-rerender-overhead.png)

 ### Isolate zero-dependency and static UI

 UI that do not accept nor provide `props` never have a reason to rerender after initial mount.
-In this case a subset of the `table` HTML are static and never need to be diffed for changes.
+In this case, a subset of the `table` HTML are static and never need to be diffed for changes.
 The React components (`AllCheckbox`, `TableColumns`, `TableRows`) have no parent `props`. `Table` will never be a source of rerenders for them.
 All these can be grouped together into one component.
 Remember to wrap these types of components in `React.memo`.

 ```jsx
 const Table = () => {